 Now that we knew what we wanted to do in the space, we got to work.

-Drywall went up first which I had the wonderful job of mudding, sanding, and painting.
+Drywall went up first and I had the wonderful job of mudding, sanding, and painting.

 Since we prefer to do the work ourselves, almost every project we take on is a DIY project.
 But when it came to all the tile work that needed doing, we realized it would take us far too long to do on our own.
 (We had just remodeled our upstairs bathroom and did the tile work ourselves, so we knew how much work went into it.)

-Thankfully we had friends who did tile in their construction business so we called them in and they had this place beautified in no time at all.
+Thankfully we had friends who did tile in their construction business so we called them in and they had this place beautified in no time.
 Believe me when I say it was money well spent!

 Plus, we were able to use leftover tile from our bathroom remodel upstairs and combined it with a much cheaper tile to complete the look.